MicrosoftDocs/azure-devops-yaml-schema/task-reference/shell-script-v2.md

 **`cwd`** - **Working Directory**<br>
 `string`.
 Optional.
 Use when `disableAutoCwd = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the working directory where the script is run.
-Empty is the root of the repo (build) or artifacts (release), which is $(System.DefaultWorkingDirectory).
+If the value is left empty, the task uses the root of the repo (build) or artifacts (release), which is `$(System.DefaultWorkingDirectory)`.
 <!-- :::editable-content-end::: -->
 <br>